 Welcome to Dr. Archer’s Personal Site

-Dr. Natalie Archer DDS is the founder and CEO of Archer Dental and one of a handful of professionals most often ranked as ‘best dentist in Toronto’ in local magazine polls.
-Her unique skills as a dentist along with her undeniable business acumen are two reasons why Archer Dental now has three locations to serve the public.
-Dr Archer’s success arises from a combination of organizational and personal virtues; she has an undeniable passion for her craft, an everyday compassion for patients and a natural ability to create trust.
+Dr. Natalie Archer DDS is the founder and CEO of Archer Dental and frequently ranked among the ‘best dentists in Toronto’ in local magazine polls.
+Her unique dentistry skills along with her undeniable business acumen are two reasons why Archer Dental now has three locations to serve the public.
+Natalie’s success originates from a combination of organizational skills and personal virtues; she loves her craft, and she has everyday compassion for patients and a natural ability to create trust.

 She’s charismatic.
 Our friendly dentist’s quick wits and sharp laugh have landed her on television; Dr. Natalie Archer regularly appears in daytime television programs on CBC, CTV and Global TV Network.
 She sits on hospital advisory boards and helps govern medical centers in addition to managing staff and overseeing Archer Dental’s day to day operations at Rosedale, Baby Point and Little Italy locations.

 Where is she from?